Sl-Sanda-Ru/Sl-Bomber/README.md

 - No Balance Will Be Deducted For Using This Script To Send SMS.
 - Make Sure You Are Using Python3.
 - Do Not Use This To Harm Others.
-- This Script Is Only For Educational Purposes or to prank.
+- This Script Is Only For Educational Purposes or to Prank.
 - **Developer Is Not Responsible For The Misuse Of Sl-Bomber**
 <br>